 Any Canadian citizen may apply for a citizenship certificate.
 A parent may apply on behalf of a minor (under 18 years old).

 You should apply if you want to:

-- have proof that shows you are a Canadian citizen,
+- get proof to show you are a Canadian citizen

 - replace a lost, destroyed or stolen certificate

 - update your certificate, such as when you get a legal name change

 Get a certificate for someone born in Canada